Neuro-Mechatronics-Interfaces/MicroROS-PICO/README.md

 ### Installation

-First of all, make sure you have at least [ROS2 Foxy](https://docs.ros.org/en/foxy/Installation.html) on Ubuntu 20.04 or [ROS2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) on Ubuntu 22.04 installed on your PC.
+Make sure you have at least [ROS2 Foxy](https://docs.ros.org/en/foxy/Installation.html) on Ubuntu 20.04 or [ROS2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) on Ubuntu 22.04 installed on your PC.
+For Windows support, these install steps have been successfully tested with a [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (Ubuntu on Windows) session running on Windows 11 as well.

 Make sure your packages are up-to-date.
 ```bash